wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 :::
 ::::

-<a id="t-1-i-11"></a>11.&emsp;Prayer is the medium of miracles. ^2^It is a means of communication of the created with the Creator. ^3^Through prayer love is received, and through miracles love is expressed.
+<a name="t-1-i-11"></a>11.&emsp;Prayer is the medium of miracles. ^2^It is a means of communication of the created with the Creator. ^3^Through prayer love is received, and through miracles love is expressed.

 ::::tabs
 ::: tab Expanded
-Prayer is the medium of miracles. ^2^It [prayer] is a means of communication of the created with the Creator. ^3^Through prayer love is received, and through miracles love is expressed.
+11.&emsp;Prayer is the medium of miracles. ^2^It [prayer] is a means of communication of the created with the Creator. ^3^Through prayer love is received, and through miracles love is expressed.
 :::
 ::: tab Substituted
-Prayer is the medium of miracles. ^2^Prayer is a means of communication of the created with the Creator. ^3^Through prayer love is received, and through miracles love is expressed.
+11.&emsp;Prayer is the medium of miracles. ^2^Prayer is a means of communication of the created with the Creator. ^3^Through prayer love is received, and through miracles love is expressed.
 :::
 ::: tab Simplified
 Communication with God is through prayer.
 Love is received from prayer.
 Love is expressed by miracles.
 :::
 ::::

-<a id="t-1-i-12"></a>12.&emsp;Miracles are thoughts. ^2^Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience. ^3^One makes the physical, and the other creates the spiritual.
+<a name="t-1-i-12"></a>12.&emsp;Miracles are thoughts. ^2^Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience. ^3^One makes the physical, and the other creates the spiritual.

 ::::tabs
 ::: tab Expanded
-Miracles are thoughts. ^2^Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience. ^3^One [the lower level of experience] makes the physical, and the other [spiritual level of experience] creates the spiritual.
+12.&emsp;Miracles are thoughts. ^2^Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience. ^3^One [the lower level of experience] makes the physical, and the other [spiritual level of experience] creates the spiritual.
 :::
 ::: tab Substituted
-Miracles are thoughts. ^2^Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience. ^3^The lower level of experience makes the physical, and the the higher level of experience creates the spiritual.
+12.&emsp;Miracles are thoughts. ^2^Thoughts can represent the lower or bodily level of experience, or the higher or spiritual level of experience. ^3^The lower level of experience makes the physical, and the the higher level of experience creates the spiritual.
 :::
 ::: tab Simplified
 Miracles are thoughts.
 Thoughts can represent a bodily level of experience and make the physical.
 Thoughts can represent a spiritual level of experience and make the spiritual.